pirouzmehmandoost/para/src/lib/targetRegistry/TargetRegistry.md

 The `demote(uuid)` and `promote(uuid)` methods let the consumer drive availability transitions for any application-specific reason.
 The registry handles all bookkeeping (positions array, index adjustment, listener management).
 Consumers that only need scene-graph-driven lifecycle never call these methods — they are additive, not mandatory.

 Consumer-demoted targets are distinguished from scene-graph-demoted targets internally.
-A scene-graph-demoted target "auto-re-promotes" when it re-enters the scene graph (the `added` event fires).
+A scene-graph-demoted target auto-re-promotes when it re-enters the scene graph (the `added` event fires).
 A consumer-demoted target does not auto-re-promote — the consumer owns the demotion reason and must explicitly call `promote(uuid)` to reverse it.

 ---